ruchivaishnav27/BudgetTracker/README.md

-# BudgetTracker
+# Track My Budget

 ## Description

-This application allows one to keep track of their expenses using MongoDB.
+This application allows one to keep track of their deposits and withdrawls using MongoDB.
 No challenges were faced in creating this application.
 In the future, I would like to make this application look a little more attractive.

 ## Installation

-To use this application by clicking on the live link:
+To use this application click here:

 ## Usage